We’ve all received a fundraising appeal letter in the mail asking us to donate.

 Direct mail DOES work after all.

-Maybe YOU have sent out an appeal letter for your nonprofit, hoping to see donations pouring in.
+Maybe YOU have sent out a fundraising appeal letter for your nonprofit, hoping to see donations pouring in.

 But it’s harder than it looks.